In 1935, a group of forward-thinking Iowans formed what was just the fifth American Civil Liberties Union affiliate in the country.

 In the early years of its existence, the ICLU concentrated on the right of the still-young unionization movement.
 It succeeded with two key legal victories.

-In 1938, Maytag workers with the United Electrical Radio and Machine Workers Union went on strike in Newton.
-Several people were charged with “criminal syndicalism.”
-Apparently, just one, William Sentner, was actively prosecuted.
+In 1938, Maytag workers with the United Electrical Radio and Machine Workers Union went on strike in Newton to protest a 10 percent pay cut.
+Dozens of people were arrested for “criminal syndicalism,” a 19th-century crime that was a thinly veiled attempt to silence those advocating social and economic change.
+One of the leaders, William Sentner, was singled out and actively prosecuted.
 He was fined what was then a whopping $2,500 or 750 days in jail.
-With the defense assistance of the ICLU and ACLU, Senter’s conviction was appealed and reversed by the Iowa Supreme Court.
+With the legal assistance of the ACLU, Senter’s conviction was appealed and reversed in a unanimous decision by the Iowa Supreme Court in 1941.

 A year later, five Communists were arrested in Sioux City at a public meeting and charged with criminal syndicalism.
 They were defended by ICLU Board member John Denison.
 The grand jury indicted no one.